oceanprotocol/docs/user-guides/how-to-data-farm.md

 #### What if someone delegates active rewards to you?

 If you receive veOCEAN allocation power from other wallets, then you will receive their active rewards.
-You cannot delegate the veOCEAN you received from delegates, only the veOCEAN you received from your lock.&#x20;
+You cannot delegate the veOCEAN you received from delegates, only the veOCEAN you received from your lock.

 <figure><img src="https://1520763098-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FzQlpIJEeu8x5yl0OLuXn%2Fuploads%2Fgit-blob-423f12f5b84205ab6cff8b79a1211fcd955d637c%2FveOCEAN-Delegation.png?alt=media" alt=""><figcaption></figcaption></figure>